eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 However, Fast DDS library provides an easier way to set a **Discovery Server** communication using the ``fastdds`` :ref:`CLI tool <ffastddscli_cli>` and an :ref:`environment variable <env_vars>`, which are going to be used along this tutorial.
-For a more detaild explanation about the configuration of the Discovery Server, visit this docs :ref:`section <discovery_server>`.
+For a more detailed explanation about the configuration of the Discovery Server, visit this docs :ref:`section <discovery_server>`.